CineScribe/CineScribe/README.md

 # CineScribe

-### App to provide movie reviewers and vloggers a tool to record fresh ideas, thoughts, and feeling about a movie that was just seen.
+### Description: CineScribe is an app that providez movie reviewers and vloggers a tool to record fresh ideas, thoughts, and feeling about a movie that was just seen.

 ### Developers:
   * Jeff Santana